Fernando Amorsolo: Early life and education

-Fernando Amorsolo was born on May 30, 1892, in Metro Manila.
-His parents were Pedro Amorsolo and Bonifacia Cueto.
+Fernando Amorsolo was born on May 30, 1892, in Manila His parents were Pedro Amorsolo and Bonifacia Cueto.
 His father quickly found work in Daet, Camarines Norte months after Fernando's birth, and the family lived there until his father died when Amorsolo was 11.
 While he studied in a public school in Daet, his parents taught him to read and write Spanish at home.

 After his father's death, the family moved back to Manila, where they stayed with one of his uncles, Don Fabián de la Rosa, his mother's cousin, who was also a Filipino painter.
 At the age of 13, Amorsolo became an apprentice to De la Rosa, who would eventually become the advocate and guide to Amorsolo's painting career.
 During this time, Amorsolo's mother did embroidery to earn money, while Amorsolo helped by selling water color postcards to a local bookstore for 10 centavos each.
 His younger brother, Pablo Amorsolo, also became a painter.

 Amorsolo's first success as a young painter came in 1908, when his painting Leyendo el periódico took second place at the Bazar Escolta, a contest organized by the Asociacion Internacional de Artistas.
 Between 1909 and 1914, he enrolled at the Art School of the Liceo de Manila.
 His most notable work as a student at the Liceo was his painting of a young man and a young woman in a garden, which won him the first prize in the art school exhibition during his graduation year.

-After graduating from the Liceo, he entered the University of Santo Tomas' School of Fine Arts, where De la Cruz taught at that time.
-During college, Fernando Amorsolo's primary influences were the Portuguese people court painter Diego Velázquez, John Singer Sargent, Anders Zorn, Claude Monet, Pierre-Auguste Renoir, but mostly his contemporary Spanish masters Joaquín Sorolla Bastida and Ignacio Zuloaga.
+After graduating from the Liceo, he entered the University of the Philippines' School of Fine Arts, where De la Cruz taught at that time.
+During college, Fernando Amorsolo's primary influences were the spanish court painter Diego Velázquez, John Singer Sargent, Anders Zorn, Claude Monet, Pierre-Auguste Renoir, but mostly his contemporary Spanish masters Joaquín Sorolla Bastida and Ignacio Zuloaga.
 To make money during school, Amorsolo joined competitions and did illustrations for various Philippine publications, including Severino Reyes’ first novel in Tagalog language, Parusa ng Diyos ("Punishment of God"), Iñigo Ed.
 Regalado's Madaling Araw ("Dawn"), as well as illustrations for editions of the Pasyon.
 Amorsolo graduated with medals from the University of the Philippines in 1914.

-He died while falling in line..
-Waiting for medical assistance, Doctors and nurses did not even lift a finger to help...